brianchase/mnt-dev/README.md

 ## ABOUT

 This Bash script mounts and unmounts removable devices, such as USB thumb drives.
-It can open and close encrypted devices with [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/).
+It opens and closes encrypted devices with [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/).

-If the script detects just one connected device, it will check whether the device is mounted and ask whether to mount or unmount the device accordingly.
+If the script detects just one connected device (it looks at `/dev/sdb` through `/dev/sdz`), it checks whether the device is mounted.
+If it's mounted, the script asks to unmount it.
+If it's not mounted, the script asks to mount it.

-If it detects more than one device, it will list them – up to ten devices each in `/dev/sdb` through `/dev/sdz` – and ask which ones to mount or unmount.
+If the script detects more than one device, it lists them and ask which ones to mount or unmount.
 You can select individual devices or chose to mount all the ones that aren't mounted or to unmount all the ones that are.
 It then gives you the option of returning to the menu, which it updates to reflect the current status of each device.

 By default, the script mounts all devices in `/mnt` according to its name in `/dev`.
-For example, it will mount `/dev/sdb1` in `/mnt/sdb1`, creating the directory if necessary.
-Similarly, if it detects that a device's file system is crypto-LUKS, it will use [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to open the device in `/dev/mapper` under the device's name.
-For example, it will open `/dev/sdb1` at `/dev/mapper/sdb1`, then mount it at `/mnt/sdb1`.
+For example, it mounts `/dev/sdb1` in `/mnt/sdb1`, creating the directory if necessary.
+Similarly, if a device's file system is crypto-LUKS, it uses [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to open the device in `/dev/mapper` under the device's name.
+For example, it opens `/dev/sdb1` at `/dev/mapper/sdb1`, then mounts it at `/mnt/sdb1`.

-After unmounting a device, the script will remove the corresponding directory in `/mnt` and, if the device is encrypted, use [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to close the corresponding device in `/dev/mapper`.
+After unmounting a device, the script removes the corresponding directory in `/mnt` and, if the device is encrypted, uses [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to close the corresponding device in `/dev/mapper`.